10+ Best Home Remedies for Brittle Nails | Causes and Cure

 Why do nails break?

-- Vitamin, Protein And Iron Deficiency:- If your body lacks sufficient amount of nutrients (vitamins, protein, and iron) then both fingernails and toenails will start appearing weak and break.
-It is necessary to add eggs, fish, chicken, nuts, whole grains, bananas etc in your daily diet, Along with that, lack of iron, Vitamin B, C, D or E might cause nails to break.
+- Vitamin, Protein, and Iron Deficiency:- If your body lacks a sufficient amount of nutrients (vitamins, protein, and iron) then both fingernails and toenails will start appearing weak and break.
+It is necessary to add eggs, fish, chicken, nuts, whole grains, bananas, etc to your daily diet.
+Along with that, lack of iron, Vitamin B, C, D, or E might cause nails to break.
+Try to include these nutrients in your daily diet in order to stop nail breakage.

 - Dehydration:- Our body is 60% water and we must have more than 3 liters of water in a day.
-Not drinking enough water is also one of the major causes of unhealthy nails.
+Not drinking enough water is also one of the major causes of unhealthy nails and this leads to nail breakage.

-- Moisturising in the right way:- Moisture is both good and bad.
-While too much of dryness will lead to irritation, too much of wetness will also weaken the nails.
-So it is important to maintain proper moisture.
+- Moisturizing in the right way:- Moisture is both good and bad.
+While too much dryness leads to irritation, too much wetness also weakens the nails.
+So, it is important to maintain proper moisture to stop nail breakage.

 - Excessive use of cosmetics:- Make-up is never bad.
-Rather, it refines the beauty.
+Rather, it refines beauty.
 But knowing what product you’re using is a must.
 Many nail polishes contain harmful chemicals.
-Apart from that, trimming them in the wrong way can lead to damage to nails.
-So will cutting the cuticles.
+Apart from that, trimming them in the wrong way can lead to nail damage, so will cutting the cuticles.

 What Causes Brittle Nails?